 - A business plan offers the final gut check on whether or not your business is feasible.

 There are two types of business plans, formal or informal.
-If you seek funding, banks or investors will require a formal business plan of 10-30 pages (I promise, you can quickly fill up those pages).
+If you seek funding, banks or investors will require a formal business plan of 10-30 pages.
 A formal business plan adheres to the traditional business plan outline and typically requires a more substantial financial section.

 An informal business plan is usually for internal purposes and does not need to follow the traditional business outline as stringently.
-My recommendation for a small business interested in creating a simple and informal business plan?
-Touch on all the sections in the business plan outline, but especially focus on the marketing analysis, SWOT analysis and marketing plan section.
+For a small business interested in creating a simple and informal business plan?
+Touch on all the sections in the business plan outline, but especially focus on the marketing analysis, SWOT analysis, and marketing plan section.

 You have a few choices when it comes to actually creating the document.
 You can do it the good ol' fashioned way, hire someone to do it for you or use an awesome online business plan tool like enloop to assist in the creation process.

-Where possible, I strongly suggest trying to write the business plan on your own, at least a first draft.
+Where possible, try writing the business plan on your own, at least a first draft.
 Not participating in this process could rob you of the knowledge and insight you’d gain during the research and compilation phase.
 If seeking outside funding, you may want to seek outside help.
 This could ensure each section is covered properly and increase your chances of getting funding.
 Whether you decide to write the business plan in its entirety or not, make sure and recruit some help to review and proofread your final document.

 Here is an example of a traditional business plan outline.
 Remember, if you are creating a formal business plan in order to secure funding, you will want to adhere to this outline.
 If you are creating an informal internal business plan, it is okay to veer slightly from this outline as you deem necessary.